"Try telling him it's a non-optional social convention."

 In one episode, Sheldon doesn't understand why he should buy a birthday present for his friend, Leonard.
 From Sheldon's point of view, Leonard doesn't need anything and hasn't said he wants anything, so it doesn't make sense to get him anything.
 After trying to explain gift-giving in multiple ways, Sheldon's friends tell him it's a "non-optional social convention," which finally convinces him.

 The lesson: "No matter how many times you explain the reasons behind a social rule, it may not make sense to some kids," says educator Amanda Morin.
 That's especially true for children with social skills issues.
 It's important for your child to know the"why" behind a rule.
 But sometimes it's enough for him to know that some things are "non-optional social conventions"—you do them whether it makes sense to you or not.
+Check out these 16 powerful motherhood quotes for more inspiration.

 "Actually, I had him tested as a child.
 Doctor says he's fine.
 Although, I do regret not following up with that specialist in Houston."